Conservative AI Policy Fellowship

 Training the Next Generation

-The inaugural Conservative AI Policy Fellowship (CAPF) is a six-week, part-time (work-compatible) fellowship for conservative policy professionals in Washington D.C. seeking to understand artificial intelligence (AI) and the policy debates surrounding emerging technology.
+The Conservative AI Policy Fellowship (CAPF) is a six-week, part-time (work-compatible) fellowship for conservative policy professionals in Washington D.C. seeking to understand artificial intelligence (AI) and the policy debates surrounding emerging technology.

 Structured for early- to mid-career professionals, the fellowship provides a manageable yet immersive experience.
 The program's centerpiece is an intensive weekend retreat designed for deeper engagement and network-building, supplemented by practical exercises and policy simulations.
 Fellows will gain the tools and insights necessary to develop thoughtful and effective AI policies rooted in conservative principles.